MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### I enabled the hardware acceleration policy on my Windows 10 Enterprise, version 1803 deployment.
 Why are my users still only getting CPU rendering?

-This feature is currently experimental only and is not functional without an additional regkey provided by Microsoft.
+This feature is currently experimental only and is not functional without an additional registry key provided by Microsoft.
 If you would like to evaluate this feature on a deployment of Windows 10 Enterprise, version 1803, contact Microsoft and we’ll work with you to enable the feature.

 ### What is the WDAGUtilityAccount local account?